17 - 30 May

 8.02.21 | Staff Insight

 February marks LGBTQIA+ History Month.
 Regardless of whether or not you’re a fan of the ‘history month’ model (spoiler: we’re not!), we took this as an opportunity to discuss the role of personal queerness in a professional setting.
-In this post, Production & Programme Assistant Abbie and Artistic Director Daniel speak on queering their career paths, continuing the work of those before us, and the future of LGBTQIA+ representation at the Festival.
+In this post, Production & Programme Assistant Abbie Reeve and Artistic Director Daniel Brine speak on queering their career paths, continuing the work of those before us, and the future of LGBTQIA+ representation at the Festival.

 'Vigilant, Vocal and United': Outdoor Arts in a Post-Brexit World